Medical Science

 • Genetics

 How are our genes passed from one generation to the next?
 How does DNA play a role in our genetic makeup?
 And what is the science behind evolution on earth?
-All these questions and more shall be answered in this encapsulating module exploring the field of genetics.
+All these questions and more will be answered in this encapsulating module exploring the field of genetics.

 You’ll gain specialist knowledge on real-world biomedical applications and computational analyses techniques, which will provide the perfect foundation to your further studies.
 You’ll benefit from gaining specialist knowledge from experts in the field.
 Whether it’s healthcare, endangered species, or cancer research, as a graduate you can expect your skills to make a lasting impact on society.